Nolan Cromwell: NFL

 After two Super Bowl appearances with Green Bay, in 1996 and 1997, Cromwell followed Holmgren to the Seattle Seahawks to coach the wide receivers.
 Cromwell's 2002 wide receiver corps set a franchise record for 300-yard (five) and 400-yard (two) passing games and in 2003 helped quarterback Matt Hasselbeck set a club record with 3,841 passing yardsIn Seattle, Cromwell again made a Super Bowl appearance as a coach during the Seahawks' 2005 season.

 Cromwell was hired by the St. Louis Rams as their wide receivers coach on February 10, 2010.
 Cromwell and the entire coaching staff were fired following the 2011 season in which the team posted a 2–14 record.

-On January 18, 2012, Nolan Cromwell was hired as the Senior Offensive Assistant of the Cleveland Browns.
+On January 18, 2012, Cromwell was hired as the Senior Offensive Assistant of the Cleveland Browns.

 College

 On January 5, 2008, Texas A&M head coach Mike Sherman named Cromwell to be his offensive coordinator.
 When asked by media as to why he chose Cromwell, Sherman responded "I’ve always been impressed with him and the job he did in (the NFL).
 He's excited about being part of college football."

 On February 10, 2010, Cromwell returned to the NFL as a wide receiver coach for the Rams and worked with the likes of Donnie Avery, Mark Clayton, Brandon Gibson, and other to get into synch with new Rams quarterback Sam Bradford.